ujjwal-9/blog/_posts/2021-01-05-CT-Brain-Anatomy.md

 ![](https://www.radiologymasterclass.co.uk/images/ct/ct-brain/anatomy/ventricles_lat.jpg "Lateral Ventricle")

+Function:
+- It ensures the communication between the third and fourth ventricles.
+- It is to house the cerebrospinal fluid (CSF) and provide the passage for its circulation.

 The marked choroid plexus produces CSF and is usually calcified (hardened by deposition of or conversion into calcium carbonate or another insoluble calcium compound) for adults.

 > **The volume of the lateral ventricles increases with age.**

 **Third Ventricle**